 The Discover it Miles Card is the best Discover credit card for many consumers.
 Though it is marketed as a travel credit card, it’s really just a simple cash back card.

 Here’s how it works: You get 1.5 “Miles” for each dollar you spend with the card.
-However, those miles are essentially the same as points that are worth a penny each.
+However, those miles are really just points that are worth a penny each.
 As an example, 10,000 “Miles” = $100 in rewards.
-You can use your miles/points to offset travel expenses you’ve paid for with the card, or you can simply take them as cash, making this the equivalent of a 1.5% cash back card.
-A nice bonus: At the end of the first year of having the card, all of the miles you’ve earned are doubled, which means you are actually getting a 3% rebate on your first year purchases, assuming you hold the card for that long (and we don’t know why you wouldn’t).
+You can use your miles/points to offset travel expenses you’ve paid for with the card, but you also can simply take them as cash, making this the equivalent of a 1.5% cash back card.

-- Discover it Chrome – Cash back card with another different formula: this one gives you 2% cash back on restaurant and gas purchases (on up to $1000 in these purchases per quarter, then rebate goes down to 1%) and 1% on all other card purchases.
+Discover it Chrome – While this cash-back card is marketed as a “Gas and Restaurant” credit card, the rewards are extremely modest, and this card is usually only appealing to people that can’t be approved for a better cash-back card elsewhere due to having a lower credit score.
+This one gives you 2% cash back on restaurant and gas purchases (on up to $1000 in these purchases per quarter, then the rebate goes down to 1%) and 1% on all other card purchases.
 Like the cards above, first-year rebates are doubled at the end of 12 months.

-- Discover it Secured Card – For those who need to “build or rebuild” their credit because of past credit problems or lack of a credit history, this is our favorite secured credit card.
-You put down a security deposit to get the card, and you get a credit limit equal to that deposit.
+Here’s how it works: You put down a refundable security deposit to get the card, and you get a credit limit equal to that deposit.
 You then use the card like any other credit card, making your payments each month.
 Your payment does NOT come from the security deposit; you get the security deposit back when you no longer want the card (assuming you’ve paid off your balance).
 The idea is to establish your ability to handle a credit card by making your payments on time each month — which should lead to having a “regular” credit card that doesn’t require a deposit.